ETS-Android4/FaceRecognitionAndDetection/README.md

 github link: https://github.com/prasannadupakuntla/FaceRecognitionAndDetection.git

 ## Key Features
-- Fast and very accurate.
+- Fast and very accurate..
 - No re-training required to add new Faces.
 - Save Recognitions for further use.
 - Real-Time and offline.